GOP Montana win may be blip in Democrats’ anti-Trump hopes

 Stivers’ Democratic counterpart, Rep. Ben Lujan of the Democratic Congressional Campaign Committee, contended in a statement that the election was “tainted” by the assault.
 “There’s no question in my mind that Gianforte should not be sworn into office,” Lujan said.
 “Regardless of what happens next, we will be competing hard for this seat in 2018.”

 The assault allegation didn’t seem to faze voters.
-Shaun Scott, a computer science professor at Carroll College in Helena, voted for Gianforte despite the assault charge, saying it was barely a factor in his decision.
+Shaun Scott, a computer science professor at Carroll College in Helena, voted for Gianforte despite the assault charge because he felt Gianforte would do a better job helping create high technology jobs in Montana.

 Gianforte had unsuccessfully challenged the state’s Democratic governor in November, losing that race even as Trump won the state easily.
 Gianforte had held his party’s nominee at an arm’s length but during the special election, he embraced the president, welcoming Vice President Mike Pence and Donald Trump Jr. for campaign visits and using the president’s “Drain the swamp” catchphrase.